Akshit8/my-docker/README.md

 The `must()` is a simple error wrapper that panics if any system call invoked inside child function fails.

 ## Let's create some containers
-Now that we have a mini docker program that can actually create isolated and independent containers on your host machine.
-Let use our powerful tool.<br>
+Now that we have a mini docker program that can actually create isolated and independent containers on our host machine.
+Let's put it to some use!<br>
 <br>
 The command that we would be running inside our container is `/bin/bash`, that will start a new bash program inside our container.<br>
 <br>
-Run following snippet to create the container.
+Run following snippet to run the binary that will create the container.
 ```bash
 go run main.go run /bin/bash
 ```